mik-jozef/chalk/spec.md

 even before they are defined. [[Variable declaration]]s in [[function scope]] are only visible after they are defined.

-#### Documentation comments
+#### Declaration documentation comments
 #### Identifiers (and scope?)
 Identifier is a string that matches `(a-z|A-Z)*(a-z|A-Z|0-9)` and is not a keyword.

-> TODO regex grammar might change, but it should be readable to anyone who knows
+> TODO Regex grammar might change, but it should be readable to anyone who knows
 > regexes.
 Note like with types, modifiers (like the Kleene star) are on the left.

 Type identifiers must start with an uppercase, other lowercase.